openrubyfoundation/rubygalaxy/README.md

 - Our review committee will add comments to the pull request.
 Please respond to those
 - If your pull request is merged, we will contact you directly and send you some sick RubyGalaxy swag.
 It will be out-of-this-world.
 I promise.

-*Add topic suggestions or allowing this to be a way for people to get ideas
+*We invite all talks!
+These tracks are more suggestions or ideas :)

 ### Tracks
 #### Building Inclusive Communities